rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 The valued *Bachet* ranking
 ```````````````````````````

-The polarised *Bachet* ranking rules only considers the crisp relational structure of the outranking digraph, ignoring the actual credibility of the individual arcs.
-The :py:mod:`linearOrders` module provides also a :py:class:`~linearOrders.ValuedBachetRanking` rule taking into account, like the *NetFlows* rule, the actual bipolar-valued characteristic determination of the outranking situations.
+The polarised *Bachet* ranking rule only considers the crisp relational structure of the outranking digraph, ignoring the actual credibility of the individual arcs.
+The :py:mod:`linearOrders` module provides now also a :py:class:`~linearOrders.ValuedBachetRanking` rule taking into account, like the *NetFlows* rule, the actual bipolar-valued characteristic determination of the outranking situations.
 The *Bachet* numbers making up the ranking scores are therefore instantiated from the rows and columns of the normalized relation instead of the polarised relation of the outranking digraph.

 .. code-block:: pycon
    :name: ValuedBachetRanking